Loading...

 Aavailable in HTMLPhotobiomodulation enhancement of cell proliferation at 660 nm does not require cytochrome c oxidase (no mitocon.)660 nmNo comments yet icon2019-(1)Paula L. V. Lima, Claudia V. Pereira, Nadee Nissanka, Tania Arguello, Giulio Gavini, Carlos Magno da Costa Maranduba, Francisca Diaz, Carlos T. Moraes

-Favailable in PDFRed and near‐infrared light induces intracellular Ca2+ flux via the activation of glutamate N‐methyl‐D‐aspartate receptors650 nm, 808 nm - (1-300 mW/cm2)Commentary icon2019-(14)Iuliia Golovynska, Sergii Golovynskyi, Yurii V. Stepanov, Liudmyla V. Garmanchuk, Ludmila I. Stepanova, Junle Qu Tymish, Y. Ohulchanskyy
+Aavailable in HTMLRed and near‐infrared light induces intracellular Ca2+ flux via the activation of glutamate N‐methyl‐D‐aspartate receptors650 nm, 808 nm - (1-300 mW/cm2)Commentary icon2019-(1)Iuliia Golovynska, Sergii Golovynskyi, Yurii V. Stepanov, Liudmyla V. Garmanchuk, Ludmila I. Stepanova, Junle Qu Tymish, Y. Ohulchanskyy

-Favailable in PDFEffect of Infrared Light on Protein Behavior in Contact with Solid Surface (protein interfacial water)-Commentary icon2018-(44)Magdalena Kowacz, Piotr Warszyński
+Favailable in PDFEffect of Infrared Light on Protein Behavior in Contact with Solid Surface (protein interfacial water) [preprint]-Commentary icon2018-(44)Magdalena Kowacz, Piotr Warszyński

 Favailable in PDFBeyond esterase-like activity of serum albumin.
-Histidine-(nitro)phenol radical formation in conversion cascade of p-nitrophenyl acetate and the role of infrared light (water)2900 nmCommentary icon2018-(21)Magdalena Kowacz, Piotr Warszyński
+Histidine-(nitro)phenol radical formation in conversion cascade of p-nitrophenyl acetate and the role of infrared light (water) [preprint]2900 nmCommentary icon2018-(21)Magdalena Kowacz, Piotr Warszyński

 Favailable in PDFThe Regulatory Effect of Low-Intensity Radiation in the Near-Infrared Region on the Early Development of Zebrafish (Danio rerio)630-930 nm - 0.0000024 J/cm2, 0.0024-2.4 J/cm2Commentary icon2018-(7)V. I. Yusupov, N. B. Simonova, G. M. Chuiko, E. I. Golovkina, V. N. Bagratashvili